AbijithYL/Cowin_requester/README.md

 Note: You need an outlook email id to send the emails.
 Google "What is my user agent" from your browser, and use that in the user_agent variable

+Note: The code will sleep for an hour after sending a mail
 # Cowin_requester_byPincode.py
 Requests Cowin API for available slots in the next 7 days for given pincodes Enter whichever pincodes you need in the pincodes list variable